chinamike65/hugo-tuolesi/content/book2/book2en.md

 In addition, there are three Buddha statues of Tsongkhapa in the temple, which contain the relics of Tsongkhapa's body, which are extremely special.

-Buddhist scriptures: There are golden scrolls of Prajna Sutra in the collection of Tuole Monastery, several chapters of Buddhist scriptures copied by Venerable Jia Caojie (one of the two disciples of Master Tsongkhapa), and the golden character "Great Prajna Sutra" inherited by Ngawang Gyatso's family.
+Buddhist scriptures: There are golden scrolls of Prajna Sutra in the collection of Tuole Monastery, several chapters of Buddhist scriptures copied by Venerable Gyaltshap (one of the two disciples of Master Tsongkhapa), and the golden character "Great Prajna Sutra" inherited by Ngawang Gyatso's family.

 Relics: The Tuole Monastery collects the relics of Sakyamuni Buddha, the bone relics of the Bodhisattva, and the bone relics of the Venerable Mujianlian.